 Abraham Lincoln once said: “Most people are about as happy as they decide to be.”

 Count your blessings rather than dwelling on the things you perceive to be wrong in yourself, in your life and in the world.

-7. They Have A Daily Practice To Hone Their Inner Peace Muscles
+7. Hone Your Inner Peace Muscles Daily

 In each moment, you can choose to be attentive to the mind or to bring your attention back to the present moment.
 Regular practice helps establish this habit.

 It can be a real challenge to keep up with the frantic pace and complexity of modern life without getting overwhelmed and stressed out.

 Just keeping your head above water can feel like an achievement in itself.